fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 **DAG Forest Partitioning.** The programmer partitions the DAG into trees.
 Each tree represents a computation function: it consumes input nodes (placeholders or outputs from other trees) and produces a result.
-This is functionally equivalent to a pure Python function.
 The programmer explicitly decides which trees to create.
 Trees are [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting), that is, returned in the order in which they must be evaluated.
 Each tree contains list of nodes to evaluate to produce the tree result.
 Nodes